Pork: Cost of Production and Performance

 Productivity - Fertility includes measures such as pigs weaned per sow per year or pigs weaned per pen.
 The measures provide a straightforward indicator of the business viability as, without fertility, there would be no viable business.
 However, it is possible to maximise fertility at the cost of profitability, so fertility should always be compared to your financial KPIs.
 An example may be whether to keep an indoor or outdoor production system.

 Survivability - Health and welfare KPIs can be a measure of how much medicine is required to produce each kg of pork, or the percentage of mortality.
 Medicine usage is a good indicator of the effectiveness of health and welfare across your enterprise, and a high use tends to indicate issues with diseases and welfare.
+Mortality rates shown on this website are the % of pigs lost that were alive at the beginning of that stage of production.
+Pre-weaning mortality is the % of piglets that were born alive and die before weaning; rearing mortality is the % of live piglets that entered the rearing stage and died before moving to finishing; finishing mortality is the % of live piglets that entered the finishing stage and died before slaughter.

 Yield - FCR and DLWG.
 The key to measuring yield KPIs is weighing stock.
 There are key points that lend themselves to gathering weight data more than others.
 The usual measures are daily liveweight gain (DLWG) and a measure of the efficiency of feed converted into meat (FCR)